MomsFriendlyRobotCompany/soccer/README.md

 ![](pics/soccer-power-data.png)

-- main battery is a 12V NiMH with a Pololu 5v, 2.6A buck converter supplying power to both RPi and the IR sensors.
+- main battery is a 12V NiMH
+- a Pololu 5v, 2.6A buck converter supplying power to both RPi and the IR sensors
-- the Pi is used to provide 3.3V to the IMU.
+- the Pi is used to provide 3.3V to the IMU and ADC
-- a MCP3208 ADC (8 channel, 12b) is used to read the IR sensors.
+- a MCP3208 ADC (8 channel, 12b) is used to read the IR sensors
 - 4 geared DC brushed motors (138 rmp @ 12V) drive the robot
-- Omni wheels from www.kornylak.com allow non-holonomic movement
+- Omni wheels from www.kornylak.com allow holonomic movement (no velocity constraint)
 - Raspberry Pi Camera
 - NXP IMU from Adafruit